 However, the language currently proposed by the Archbishop for your faculty’s handbook, in which active homosexuals, including those in marriages no matter how loving, are labeled “gravely evil”—that language is what is now repulsive to you.
 What a reversal!
 Stay faithful to your new perception—and thank the current generation of teachers who have helped inform your consciences and boldly inspired you to believe that human dignity is indivisible.
 Stand with them, and start by learning more about human beings from all the disciplines you study, and most especially from your study of the Gospel of love, from the God who liberates slaves and all those oppressed, from the Spirit that stands with the truth of Church teaching based on the saving presence of God’s grace and mercy in our lives.

-Archbishop Cordileone is persuaded that there is an intrinsic order in nature that must be heeded and obeyed.
-While we have made concessions respecting interracial and interfaith marriages, we must draw a clear line of demarcation respecting homosexuals.
-Marriage is directed toward reproduction.
+Archbishop Cordileone had trouble hearing this message.
+He was trained in the seminary that there was an intrinsic order in nature that must be heeded and obeyed.
+Marriage is a divine institution directed toward reproduction.
 Nature decrees this and so does the God of Nature.
 Every marriage must bind a fertile man and a fertile woman.
-We must never call “marriage” any union between two men or two women.
+It was completely illogical and immoral to imagine “marriage” as a union between two men or two women.
+On this, the Catholic Church could never compromise.

 All in all, Archbishop Cordileone’s decision to draw a clear line of demarcation is laudable.
-If everyone must be permitted to follow their informed conscience, then even AC must be allowed to follow his convictions in this case.
+If everyone must be permitted to follow their informed conscience; however, then even Archbishop Cordileone must be allowed to follow his convictions in this case.

 In Boston, meanwhile, this very issue was being discussed by Cardinal O’Malley: